 Table of Contents

-Jihong Wang is a lecturer in Chinese/English Translation and Interpreting at The University of Queensland, Australia.
-She completed a PhD thesis on professional Auslan/English interpreters’ working memory capacity and simultaneous interpreting performance.
-Her research interests include signed language interpreting, cognitive aspects of interpreting, simultaneous interpreting, telephone interpreting, and machine interpreting.
+Jihong Wang is a lecturer in Chinese/English translation and interpreting at The University of Queensland, Australia.
+She completed a PhD thesis on the relationship between professional Auslan/English interpreters’ working memory capacity and simultaneous interpreting performance.
+She conducts research on signed language interpreting, spoken language interpreting, cognitive aspects of interpreting, simultaneous interpreting, remote interpreting, machine interpreting, and sight translation.